Meditation for April 25th

 And I will seem obsolete.

-I need to have a word or two to say about every movie, album and other cultural publishable consumed items.
+I need to have a word or two to say about every movie, album, and other culturally publishable consumable items.

-I need to be out spoken on what artists are struggling with in their relationships, work and beliefs.
+I need to be outspoken about what artists are struggling with in their relationships, work, and beliefs.

 I need to mourn their death.